Centuries of construction and architectural excellence

 Construction of the cathedral began in 1386 under the direction of Archbishop Antonio da Saluzzo at the request of the Duke of Milan, Gian Galeazzo Visconti.
 The intention was clear - to build a cathedral that would not only be a house of God, but also a magnificent symbol of the power and wealth of Milan.
 Architects, sculptors and craftsmen from all over Europe were involved in the construction, which explains the complex mix of Gothic and Renaissance styles.

 The cathedral is famous for its breathtaking white marble façade, which is decorated with thousands of statues and turrets.
-The dominant feature of the whole building is the golden statue of the Madonna, which stands at the highest point of the cathedral.
+The dominant feature of the entire building is the golden statue of the Madonna, which stands at the highest point of the cathedral.
 This statue, known as the Madonna, has become a spiritual symbol of Milan and locals often say that Milan is always under her protection.

 An unforgettable interior